 Vancouver Art Gallery

 Vancouver Art Gallery was one of the first things I explored in downtown Vancouver BC.
-It has an imposing colonial building that once used to be main court building.
+It has an imposing colonial building that once used to be the main court building.
 The flight of stairs does give it an air of importance.

 Visiting Vancouver Art gallery was my introduction to the modern and contemporary art of British Columbia.
-Check out this gallery of images from Vancouver Art Gallery.
+Check out this gallery of images from the Vancouver Art Gallery.

 You must see the Emily Carr collection – the most celebrated artist of British Columbia.

 Check out their visiting exhibitions and other programs on their website.
-If you appreciate art, keep a couple of hours to explore Vancouver Art Gallery.
+If you appreciate art, keep a couple of hours to explore the Vancouver Art Gallery.

 Walk around Gas Town – Downtown Vancouver BC

 The Gas town is one of the oldest areas of downtown Vancouver BC.
 It is famous for a steam clock located right on the main road.
 Every hour you can hear it perform and at any time of the day you can see the steam coming out of it.

 I was curious why this town is called the Gas town and then on top of it a steam-emitting clock.
 However, they are not as connected as they seem.
 Gas Town gets its name from a Gassy Jack Deighton – an English seaman, whose statue can still be seen in the street.
 It is one of the oldest settlements in Vancouver city, the original downtown if I can say.
 The steam clock commemorates the times when the Gas Town had a steam-powered heating system.